lukesterlee/review-session/topic1-methods.md

 > **Exercise:** Write a static method named `min` which takes TWO integer numbers as arguments and returns the smaller one.

+> **Exercise:** Change code example 1.1 to a method which takes TWO integer numbers as arguments and returns the sum of between two numbers.

 # 4. Calliing a method (call stack) (execution flow of a method and main)

 #### Lecture)